 A mini quad frame can be simply divided into 2 parts, the body, and the arms.

-The body houses and protects your electronics components including flight controller, PDB, FPV camera, VTX etc. Typically it consists of a bottom plate, top plate and some standoffs in between to hold them together.
+The body houses and protects your electronic components including flight controller, PDB, FPV camera, VTX etc. Typically it consists of a bottom plate, top plate and some standoffs in between to hold them together.

 The arms are where to install your motors, and very often your ESC’s as well.
 The arms are designed for durability and they are usually made from 3mm to 4 mm carbon fiber (CF) sheets, these days it’s becoming common to see 5mm and even 6mm CF used for the arms.

 The size of a frame, sometimes known as wheelbase, is the diagonal motor to motor distance in millimeters.